franciscozorrilla/metaGEM/README.md

 ## :bulb: Quickstart

-You can start using `metaGEM` with just one line of code:
+You can set up and start using `metaGEM` with just one line of code:

 ```
 git clone https://github.com/franciscozorrilla/metaGEM.git && cd metaGEM && rm -r .git && bash env_setup.sh